Dress to Impress

 What you wear should be determined by the norms of your organization, the role you want, and your unique situation.
-Keep in mind that Career Services is merely presenting widely accepted norms that are present in many professional environments.
+Keep in mind that the Career Center is merely presenting widely accepted norms that are present in many professional environments.
 Researching the particular organization you are targeting is essential to knowing what’s expected.

 - Investigate the organization where you are interviewing to see what the average employee wears.
 A good guideline is to always dress as or more formally than would be expected on the job.

 - Remember that it is easier to dress down conservative clothes than dress up informal attire; always dress to impress.

 - Go with your instincts- if you feel like you should not wear it, then don’t.
 Clothing that’s appropriate for a bar setting is most likely not acceptable for a work environment.